You’ve been through this cycle before.

 You feel that familiar twinge in your knee during a Tuesday run, ignore it for a few days, and then it gets bad enough that you have to stop.

-You rest for six weeks, ice religiously, maybe see a physical therapist who gives you some exercises.
+You rest for six weeks, ice religiously, and maybe see a physical therapist who gives you some exercises.

 The pain disappears, you start running again, and for two glorious weeks everything feels great.

-Sometimes it’s the exact same spot, sometimes it migrates to your IT band or your hip, but the pattern is always the same: injury, rest, recovery, comeback, re-injury.
+Sometimes it’s the exact same spot.
+Sometimes it migrates to your IT band or your hip.

-But here’s what most runners don’t realize: the conventional approach to treating running injuries, rest, ice, physical therapy, gradual return, is specifically designed to eliminate pain, not fix the underlying problem that caused the injury in the first place.
+But here’s what most runners don’t realize: the conventional approach to treating running injuries (rest, ice, physical therapy, gradual return) is specifically designed to eliminate pain, not fix the underlying problem that caused the injury in the first place.

 You’re treating the symptom while the root cause remains completely unaddressed.